alphagov/government-service-design-manual/guides-and-toolkits/technical-architecture/sandboxandstagingservers.md

 ##Why we do this
 * Everyone on the team should be able to understand progress to date by using running software
-* People working on the product should be able to understand the impact of their work by seeing it working in context
+* People working on the service should be able to understand the impact of their work by seeing it working in context
 * The team should be confident that the service as a whole works before shipping those changes to the public

 ##Further reading